Option 1: An island vent

 Plumbing vents (a network of pipes that carry air and gas outdoors through a pipe exiting your roof) are essential to supply enough air to keep equal pressure in the plumbing system.
 They keep water and waste moving through the pipes at the right speed.
 A flow that’s too slow leaves behind debris that clogs pipes.
-If it’s too fast, suction siphons water from the P-trap (see photo below), allowing harmful sewer gas to enter your home.
+If it’s too fast, suction siphons water from the P-trap (see under sink plumbing diagram below), allowing harmful sewer gas to enter your home.
 A regular kitchen sink, adjacent to a wall, has a vent hidden in the wall that connects to the drain.
 So it won’t plug up, the vent must rise 6 in. above the overflow level of the sink before the pipe goes horizontal.
 Obviously, a vent pipe in a kitchen island can’t do that.

 An Island Vent

 An island vent rises as high as possible under an island before running to a regular vertical vent.
 It keeps air in the drain system and prevents siphoning of the P-trap.